About Conkle’s Hollow State Park

 The trail leading up the narrow, half-mile ravine is surrounded by cliffs towering over 200 feet above and can be 300 feet or less from cliff to cliff in certain areas.
 At the top visitors are treated with magnificent views from some of the highest cliffs in Hocking Hills State Park.
 Experienced hikers may want to try the rim trail above the gorge.
 For an easier hike, the Lower Gorge trail was recently designed to accommodate visitors of all abilities.

 The preserve is named after W.J.
 Conkle, an early visitor to the area known for carving his name and date into the western wall of the gorge in 1797.

-According to a local Hocking Hills legend, a group of Native Americans once hid stolen money in a small opening high up on the gorge’s west wall.
-As the legend goes, they robbed a group of settlers traveling along the Ohio River of a large amount money.
-Then they journeyed to Conkle’s Hollow to hide the stolen goods.
-To reach the opening high up the cliff wall, the they chopped down a tall hemlock tree and then climbed up, using it as a ladder, to hide the money.
-They then pushed the tree to the ground, so it could not be used again.
-In order to find the cache, they carved an arrow on the eastern wall of the gorge pointing to the secret hiding place.
-They had intended to use a second tree to reclaim the money, but a storm knocked the tree down before the natives could return for the money.
-According to legend, the money was never been found although many early settlers claimed to have seen the arrow carving.
+According to a local Hocking Hills legend, a group of Native Americans once hid stolen money in a small opening high up the gorge’s western wall.
+As legend has it, they robbed a group of settlers traveling along the Ohio River of a large amount of money, then journeyed to Conkle’s Hollow to hide the stolen goods.
+To reach the elevated opening on the cliff wall, they chopped down a tall hemlock tree and made a ladder.
+After hiding the money, they pushed the tree to the ground so it could not be used again.
+To locate the stash, they carved an arrow on the eastern wall of the gorge pointing to the secret hiding place.
+With the intentions of using a second tree to reclaim the money, a storm knocked the tree down before the natives could retrieve the money.
+Despite early settlers claiming to have seen the arrow, the legend suggest the money was never found.